Surgical Schedulers' Toolkit

 1. All patients under the age of 13

 2. Patients having cataract surgery

-3. Patients in a facility who do not meet other criteria for a PAT Clinic visit
+3. Patients who do not meet other criteria for a PAT Clinic visit

-During a PAT telephone interview, if the patient is found to require a PAT Clinic visit, the clinic appointment will be scheduled with the patient at that time and your office will be notified.
+If, during a telephone PAT interview, the patient is found to require a PAT Clinic Visit, then the clinic appointment will be scheduled with the patient at that time and your office will be notified.

-All patients being scheduled for surgery should be screened in your office using the PAT Triage Questionnaire and scheduled for a PAT Clinic visit if medically appropriate.
-Additionally, patients with multiple medical problems frequently benefit from a PAT Clinic visit, even if they don't meet specific criteria.
-If a patient with known medical problems does not attend a scheduled PAT Clinic appointment, your office will be contacted to reschedule the patient's surgery.
+All patients being scheduled for surgery should be screened in your office using the PAT triage questionnaire and scheduled for a PAT Clinic visit if medically appropriate.

 WakeMed Perioperative Services: PAT Scheduling Algorithm for OneCall Schedulers

 Scheduling Algorithm - Order Facilitator eFax Pilot algorithm